TheWalruzz/muos-react-theme-toolkit/README.md

 }
 ```

 `path` property is the path to the image in the theme.
 As an example, providing the path `image/wall/default.png` will generate images in different resolution folders, e.g. `640x480/image/wall/default.png`, `720x480/image/wall/default.png`.
-The extension of the file matters, as this tool can generate only `.png` and `.bmp` files.
+The extension of the file matters, as this tool can generate only `.png`, `.bmp` and `.jpg/.jpeg` files.

 `render` function binds the path to the component that will be rendered as the screen.